lewmilburn/UOP-Archive/README.md

 # University of Plymouth
-Miscellaneous code from UoP Coursework, Assessments and Tasks.
+Archived code from my UoP Coursework, Assessments and Tasks.